JiongrenMao/JiongrenMao.github.io/content/authors/admin/_index.md

 ---

 Hello, I am Jiongren Mao.
-I am currently an undergraduate student at Ocean University of China under the guidance of [Prof. Jian Shi](https://coas.ouc.edu.cn/2023/0602/c8874a434262/page.htm) and I will work with [Prof. Mengqian Lu](https://cemlu.people.ust.hk/individual/proflu.html) as an incoming M.Phil.student at The Hong Kong University of Science and Technology.
+I am currently an undergraduate student at Ocean University of China under the guidance of [Prof. Jian Shi](https://coas.ouc.edu.cn/2023/0602/c8874a434262/page.htm) and I will be an incoming M.Phil.student under the guidance of [Prof. Mengqian Lu](https://cemlu.people.ust.hk/individual/proflu.html) at The Hong Kong University of Science and Technology.
 My research interests include air-sea interaction, CESM and machine learning.